-The following image indicates the location of the memory modules and provides a visual representation of the installation procedure.
+The following image indicates the location of the memory modules in the XPS 17 9710 and provides a visual representation of the installation procedure.

-- 1. Lift the flap to access the memory-module slot. - 2.
+- 1. Lift the Mylar to access the memory-module slot. - 2.
 Align the notch on the memory module with the tab on the memory-module slot. - 3.
-Slide the memory module firmly at an angle, into the memory-module slot. - 4.
-Press the memory module down until it clicks into place. - i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 1 to step 4 to install another memory module in your computer.
+Slide the memory module firmly at an angle, into the memory-module slot. - $\textbf{4.} \ \ \text{Press the memory module down until it clicks into place}.$ - i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 1 to step 4 to install any other memory module in your computer.